holoarts/fhem-signal-docker/README.md

 # Extension for FHEM-docker installation to communicate with Signal

 Files to build a docker image with Signal support via Signalbot (Integration for signal messenger) and signal-cli (https://github.com/AsamK/signal-cli).
-At the moment it only tested on a Rapberrypi and will work only on ARM cpus.
+At the moment it only tested on a Rapberrypi (ARM).
+On x86 architure use Dockerfile.x86 .

 The original fhem/fhem-docker image is used, see the documentation at https://github.com/fhem/fhem-docker/ .